-There are several quantitative methods for measuring drought in the United States.
+Several quantitative methods are used to measure drought in the United States.
 How these indices measure drought depends on the drought classification and the region being considered.
 To update the U.S. Drought Monitor, agencies assess multiple numeric measures of drought to depict the drought conditions and locations across the United States.
 The U.S. Drought Monitor uses five drought intensity categories, D0 through D4, to identify areas of drought.
 These categories are shown on Figure 10-3.
 The map is shown in Figure 10-4.